labicon/ros2_turtlebot_icon/Turtlebot_README.md

 It is recommended to use SSH FS VScode extension.
 With SSH FS, you don't need to manually type in the commands every time, and it makes it easy to edit configuration files!

+Sometimes the sensors may not run properly, you need to restart them.
+To do so: Run `turtlebot4-setup`, Navigate to `ROS Setup`, then `Robot Upstart`.

+## OAK-D Lite camera
+Once you have SSH into the pi, you may also want to change the configuration file of our OAK-D lite camera.
+It is located at `/opt/ros/humble/share/turtlebot4_bringup/config/oakd_lite.yaml`.
+It will be loaded by oakd.launch.py when starting/restarting "Upstart".

+You can also use `rqt` to view and change camera parameters.
+To change parameters, open "Plugins-Configuration-Dynamic Reconfigure", and drag the left side of the panel open to see list of parameters.

+##